6 Secrets to Confess to Your Eye Doctor

 “We screen for glaucoma and cataracts, retinal detachments, and even high blood pressure and diabetes,” she continues.
 “Some cancers can even appear in the eyes, because the tumor metastasizes there.”

-But to get the most from your exam, you need to be completely honest, says Dr. Collins.
+But to get the most from your routine eye exam, you need to be completely honest, says Dr. Collins.
 Here are some of the most important things to share with your eye doctor at your next exam.

 Confession #1: I Sleep in My Contacts (and That’s Not All)